idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Unfortunately, no native OCR solution can match ABBYY FineReader and other proprietary software.

 [ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) and other programs (such as Adobe Acrobat Pro, Nuance OmniPage, Readiris and Wondershare PDFelement) can be used in a Windows VM, see related section.
 Some earlier versions of ABBYY FineReader (up to version 10) are reportedly working via Wine, see related section.

 Free/Open Source OCR engines include Tesseract, GOCR, and Cuneiform.
 The first two provide decent results but struggle with complex layouts.

 Various GUI software tools make use of these engines.

 One of the easiest and most feature rich is [gImageReader](https://github.com/manisandro/gImageReader).
 It scans images and PDFs, with manual and automatic recognition in multiple languages.
-Post-processing the recognized text includes spellchecker, an excellent find and replace feature and a useful “remove line breaks” action that can have its use outside of OCR tasks as well.
+Post-processing the recognized text includes a spellchecker, an excellent find and replace feature and a useful “remove line breaks” action that can have its use outside of OCR tasks as well.

-When it comes to image scan post-processing, or pre-processing for use in a program like ABBYY FineReader (to improve OCR, but also for creating scanned ebooks), these is nothing like [Scantailor](http://scantailor.org/).
+When it comes to image scan post-processing, or pre-processing for use in a program like ABBYY FineReader (to improve OCR, but also for creating scanned ebooks), there is nothing like [Scantailor](http://scantailor.org/).
 Or maybe there is: [Scantailor Advanced](https://github.com/4lex4/scantailor-advanced/releases).
 The wiki is [here](https://github.com/4lex4/scantailor-advanced).

 ## E-book management|conversion

 [Calibre](https://calibre-ebook.com/) is an excellent e-book management application for organizing, viewing, converting and editing e-books.
-Since linguists tend to keep many (e)books around, it's definitely worth looking into it.
+Since linguists tend to keep many (e)books around, it’s definitely worth looking into it.

-[Sigil](https://sigil-ebook.com/) is an very nice epub editor.
+[Sigil](https://sigil-ebook.com/) is a very nice epub editor.

 Interested in translating e-books?
 A solution is described [here](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#epub--mobi--azw--e-book).

 ## File|Folder comparison (DIFF) tools

-[Meld](http://meldmerge.org/): Visual diff and merge tool for files, directories and version controlled projects.
+[Meld](http://meldmerge.org/): Visual diff and merge tool for files, directories, and version controlled projects.

 [Beyond Compare](https://www.scootersoftware.com/): Compare files and folders, merge changes, synchronize files and generate reports.
 Commercial software.